 The Prospect turned out into the main channel and Percy took over command.
-She immediately had Bastian throttle up to the Prospect’s full surface speed of 15 knots.
+She immediately had Bastian throttle up to the Prospect’s full surface speed of fifteen knots.

-“Careful Captain Percy,” said Sir Piero.
+“Careful, Captain Percy,” said Sir Piero.
 “I cannot recommend all this speed in the channel full of big heavy ships and small wobbly boats.
-If any Authority vessels spots the Prospect they will intervene to try to keep order in the channel.”
+If any Authority vessels spots the Prospect, they will intervene to try to keep order in the channel.”

 “I fucking know it.
 But those fuckers behind us are certainly not going to take it easy in the channel—maybe the Authority will intervene with them instead!”

 “That seems true enough.
-Here I must leave you then.
+Here I must leave you, then.
 If the Authority catches me piloting a craft at this speed in the channel, I will no longer be a pilot.
-Besides, there’s 50 meters of water in the channel, you do not need me any more—as long as you manage not to get crushed by a moving freighter.”
+Besides, there’s fifty meters of water in the channel, you do not need me any more—as long as you manage not to get crushed by a moving freighter.”

-“Well fuck.
+“Well, fuck.
 That was as fine a bit of piloting as I have ever seen,” said Percy.
 She leaned over and called down to Hemi in the control room.
 “Hemi!
 Toss up the pay for Sir Piero.”

 Hemi underhanded a small cloth pouch clinking with coins up from the control room and Percy snatched it from the zenith of its rise.

 She handed it to Sir Piero.
-“You’ll find a generous gratuity in there for your work under tense conditions Sir Piero.”
+“You’ll find a generous gratuity in there for your work under tense conditions, Sir Piero.”

-“I am the best pilot in the city Captain Percy!
+“I am the best pilot in the city, Captain Percy!
 If you come in this way again, be sure to ask for me.”

 “We fuckin’ will, for sure.
 Can you get your boat off at this speed?
 I really don’t want to slow down.”